Corysia/Unity-Oculus-Example/README.md

 		* `Medium tier` - uncheck `Use Defaults` and select `Low`.
 		* `High tier` - uncheck `Use Defaults` and select `Low`.
 * Close the build settings window.
-* Oculus -> Tools -> Remove AndroidManifest.xml
-* Oculus -> Tools -> Create store-compatible AndroidManifest.xml
-* Edit `Assets/Plugins/Android/AndroidManifest.xml`
-	* Change `<category android:name="android.intent.category.INFO"/>` to `<category android:name="android.intent.category.LAUNCHER"/>`.
-This step isn't necessary, but it gets rid of that 'boop' noise, removes some error messages, and auto-launches your app when you choose `build and deploy`.

 ---
 ## Scene Setup